AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 - K6 itself is written in Go
 - Test scripts in Javascript
-- Executed in Go: Sobek (an engine to execute JS in Go)
+- Uses Sobek (an engine to execute JS in Go)
-- i.e. simulating 10 users testing your website === 10 instances of Sobek running your script at a time
+- i.e. simulating 10 users testing your website === 10 instances of Sobek running your JS script at a time
-- You don't need to worry about the parallelism in code

 *https://grafana.com/docs/k6/latest/reference/glossary/#sobek*
 >